 Most customers see your business as an entity as if all of your employees represent the same work ethic and communication.
 Take this opportunity to show them that your business is made up of people.

 This step is one of the most important ones because this is the one that’s going to make or break you.
 That’s why it’s so important to calm down first.
-In fact, it’s literally the first thing Scott and Kati Molchan talk about in episode 43 of the Million Dollar Landscaper podcast.
-People are going to see how you communicate publically and it matters.
+People are going to see how you communicate publicly and it matters.
 In fact, 89% of people make sure to read the responses from business owners to reviews.

 As soon as you come off defensive or put blame on anything or anyone, you lose credibility as a business owner.
 It comes off as if you’re not going to accept your own faults or cannot take criticism.
 This goes double for blaming the customer for doing something.
 Or not doing something, like reading the agreement correctly.